CokkocZateki/Insight/docs/wiki/Source-Installation.md

 ```
 You should see:
 ```
-Python 3.6.x
+Python 3.11.x
 ```
-Note: Insight requires Python 3.6 specifically.
-Earlier versions lack support for some of the asyncio features and syntax used in Insight.
-Python 3.7 causes issues with the third-party swagger-client which will eventually be replaced.
+Insight is tested on Python 3.11 and newer which includes all required asyncio features.

 ### Cloning the project and making your virtualenv
 Navigate to where you wish to keep the Insight project and make a new project directory.
 In this example we will create a directory in the current user's home directory to store files.